 Can styes be prevented?

 There is no sure fire way to keep someone from getting a stye.
 However, proper eyelid hygiene is an easy first line of defense.
+You could do that with a good facial wipe or makeup removal towel like you will find here.
 The next thing you could do is use a Bruder mask on a nightly basis to keep the oil melted.
 This allows the oil to be flow more easily and less likely to get clogged up.